 Muthoot Finance Ltd (MFL) is the flagship company of the Kerala based business house 'The Muthoot Group', which has diversified operations in financial services, healthcare, real estate, education, hospitality, power generation and entertainment.
 MFL has a long and established track record of operating in the gold loan business and is India's largest gold loan focused NBFC with a managed advance base of Rs.
-23,408 crore as on March 31, 2015.
-The company operates through an extensive pan India branch network of 4245 as on March 31, 2015.
-The company derives a significant proportion of its business from South India where gold loans have traditionally been accepted as means of availing short term credit, although over the past few years the company has increased its presence beyond South India.
+25,861 crore as on June 30, 2016.
+The company operates through an extensive pan-India branch network of 4,294 as on June 30, 2016.
+The company derives a major proportion of its business from South India (53% of total portfolio as on June 30, 2016) where gold loans have traditionally been accepted as means of availing short term credit, although over the past few years it has increased its presence beyond South India.